Novacodes-20/Novas-learning-Log/README.md

 # Novas-learning-Log
-A daily record of my computer,OS, and netwoking learning journey !
+A daily record of my computer,OS, and networking learning journey !